 This report presents a Housing Needs Analysis (HNA) for the City of McMinnville.
-It is intended to comply with statewide planning policies that govern planning for housing and residential development, including Goal 10 (Housing), and OAR 660 Division 8.
+It is intended to comply with statewide planning policies that govern planning for housing and residential development, including Goal 10 (Housing), applicable statutes, including ORS 197.296, and OAR 660 Division 8.
 The methods used for this study generally follow the Planning for Residential Growth guidebook, published by the Oregon Transportation and Growth Management Program (1996).